kranzuft/nodlim_old/_html/basic.md

     link: doctype
   - desc: Display several paragraphs on a webpage of text with a HTML5 doctype and HTML root element.
     link: multline
-  - desc: Display several lines of text with random spaces, tabs and new lines placed throughout.
+  - desc: Display several lines of text with spaces, tabs and new lines placed throughout, in a bare-bones document.
-    link: messline
+    link: codeline
 adv_questions:
   - desc: Write a webpage in 6 major versions of (X)HTML, conforming to the standards of each version.
 Research these yourself.
     link: versions